aryan2026-mishra/Customer-Shopping-Behaviour-Analysis-Project/README.md

 🛒 Customer Shopping Behaviour Analysis (SQL Project)
-📖 Overview

-The Customer Shopping Behaviour Analysis project focuses on exploring an e-commerce dataset to uncover key insights about customer purchasing patterns, demographics, sales trends, and promotional impacts.
-Using SQL, this project performs in-depth data cleaning, transformation, and analysis to help businesses make data-driven marketing and sales decisions.

-🎯 Problem Statements / Business Objectives

-The project addresses the following analytical objectives:

-Identify the most popular product categories and items to determine which products drive the highest sales.

-Analyze customer demographics (age, gender, location) to understand their influence on purchasing behavior.

-Evaluate the impact of discounts and promo codes on overall sales performance.

-Find relationships between subscription status and purchase frequency to assess customer loyalty.

-Determine which payment methods are most preferred and identify seasons driving the highest sales.

-Retrieve the top 5 best-selling categories contributing the most to revenue.

-Calculate the average purchase amount by gender to compare spending habits.

-Detect customers who used a promo code but didn’t apply a discount to identify potential inconsistencies.

-Find the season with the highest average purchase amount for strategic marketing campaigns.

-Count total purchases by each payment method to analyze payment preferences.

-Identify loyal and high-value customers with more than 5 purchases and review ratings above 4.5.

-🧩 Dataset Information

-Table Name: shopping_behaviour

-Column Name	Description	Data Type customer_id	Unique ID of the customer	INT age	Age of the customer	INT gender	Gender of the customer	VARCHAR(20) item_purchased	Item bought by the customer	VARCHAR(100) category	Product category	VARCHAR(50) purchase_amount_usd	Purchase amount in USD	DECIMAL(10,2) location	Customer’s location	VARCHAR(100) size	Product size	VARCHAR(10) color	Product color	VARCHAR(50) season	Purchase season	VARCHAR(20) review_rating	Customer rating (1–5)	FLOAT subscription_status	Whether the customer is subscribed	VARCHAR(10) shipping_type	Shipping method used	VARCHAR(50) discount_applied	Whether a discount was applied	VARCHAR(10) promo_code_used	Whether a promo code was used	VARCHAR(10) previous_purchases	Number of past purchases	INT payment_method	Payment method used	VARCHAR(50) frequency_of_purchases	How often the customer purchases	VARCHAR(50) 🧠 Technologies Used

-MySQL / SQL Workbench – for data cleaning and querying

-Excel / CSV – for initial data source

-Power BI (optional) – for data visualization

-Git & GitHub – for version control and project hosting

-⚙️ SQL Operations Performed

-Data Cleaning & Transformation

-Renamed inconsistent column names to snake_case

-Standardized data types (e.g., DECIMAL for currency, VARCHAR for categorical data)

-Exploratory Data Analysis (EDA)

-Aggregated key metrics using GROUP BY, AVG(), COUNT(), and SUM()

-Applied logical filters with CASE, WHERE, and sorting with ORDER BY

-Business Insights Extraction

-Identified best-selling products, customer segments, and revenue-driving seasons

-Detected loyalty and high-value customer behavior
+📊 Project Description

+The Customer Shopping Behaviour Analysis project explores an e-commerce dataset using SQL to uncover valuable business insights.
+It analyzes customer demographics, purchasing trends, and the impact of discounts and subscriptions on sales.
+Through data cleaning and SQL-based queries, the project helps identify revenue-driving products and loyal customers.
+This analysis supports data-driven decisions to enhance marketing and sales strategies.

+🚀 Overview

+This project aims to perform an in-depth SQL analysis on customer shopping data to understand purchasing behavior and business performance.
+The dataset contains information such as customer demographics, items purchased, categories, payment methods, and discount usage.

+The analysis focuses on:

+Identifying popular products and categories

+Studying demographic influences on purchase behavior

+Evaluating promotional and discount effectiveness

+Exploring payment and seasonal sales trends

+🎯 Problem Statements

+Identify the most popular product categories and items.

+Analyze how customer demographics (age, gender, location) influence purchase behavior.

+Determine the impact of discounts and promo codes on sales.

+Find relationships between subscription status and frequency of purchases.

+Evaluate which payment methods are most used and which seasons drive the highest sales.

+Retrieve the top 5 best-selling categories.

+Calculate the average purchase amount by gender.

+Find customers who used a promo code but didn’t apply a discount.

+Identify the season with the highest average purchase amount.

+Count total purchases made via each payment method.

+Find customers with more than 5 previous purchases and high review ratings (>4.5).

+🧮 Technologies Used

+MySQL – for data querying and analysis

+SQL Workbench / VS Code – for executing SQL scripts

+Excel / CSV Dataset – for data import and validation

+🗂️ Dataset Information

+The dataset (shopping_behaviour.csv) contains the following key columns:

+Customer ID, Age, Gender, Location

+Item Purchased, Category, Size, Color, Season

+Purchase Amount (USD), Review Rating

+Discount Applied, Promo Code Used, Subscription Status

+Payment Method, Frequency of Purchases, Previous Purchases

+🧠 Key Insights

+Identified top-performing product categories and items.

+Analyzed how gender and age impact purchase preferences.

+Found that discounts and promo codes significantly affect total sales.

+Determined that certain payment methods and seasons drive higher transactions.